ndkazu/democracy_temp/README.md

 - `submit_skill`
 - `add_my_skills`

   They are demonstrated in the following Youtube video: https://youtu.be/KCsrnkx4uj8?si=Jkby6887Umj7z6v6 . the tests file in the folder `pallets/market/src/tests.rs` shows an example of successful workflow.
-  You can also use Polkadot.js to replicate this workflow.
+  You can also use Polkadot-JS to replicate this workflow.

 For the Front-End, you will need to go under the `FrontEnd` folder, and run `npm install` before following the instructions given in the ReadMe file, located in the same folder.